ccooksey/bsi_server/README.txt

-My second React server!
+A React based Othello game server.

-This is an Othello game server.
-It stores games in MongoDB, and exposes expressjs APIs to fetch and update them as needed.
+Stores games in MongoDB, and exposes expressjs APIs to fetch and update the games as needed.
 It requires the ou-oauth server running in the same environment (although it could be elsewhere if the appropriate CORS permissions are granted).

 It keeps a roster of BSI players (separate from the ou-oauth server).
 It allows the creation and playing of games.
 It validates and applies moves and detects winners and ties.
+It also keeps the move history of individual games.

 You will need MongoDB running on the same machine.
 Set the port numbers and credentials in .env.development or .env.production that you create.
 Follow the pattern from the .env file.

 The code can be dragged to a server somewhere and started with either